makeplans/makeplans-api/readme.md

 ## Base API URL

-The base URL is `https://youraccount.makeplans.net/api/` for production apps and `http://youraccount.test.makeplans.net/api/` for test apps.
-All requests in the production environment are done over HTTPS.
-Please note that the staging environment is not encrypted (HTTP only).
+The base URL is `https://youraccount.makeplans.net/api/` for production apps and `https://youraccount.test.makeplans.net/api/` for test apps.
+All requests are done over HTTPS.
 Each object in MakePlans has its own endpoints.

 ## Versioning